Neduzen/lhvpetecon-surface/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-Satellite image classification is done by using the Google Earth Engine Python API in python.<br />
+Satellite image classification is done by using the Google Earth Engine Python API in python.
+The underlying code can be found in the "LandcoverClassification-EarthEngine" folder.<br />
-Data aggregation was conducted with ArcGIS Python scripts.<br />
+Data aggregation for the analyses in our PNAS Nexus publication was conducted with ArcGIS Python scripts.
+The underlying code can be found in the "ArcPy" folder.<br />
-Data analysis was performed with Stata scripts.<br />
+Data analysis for our PNAS Nexus publication was performed with Stata scripts.
+The underlying code can be found in the "Stata" folder.<br />

 <!-- GETTING STARTED -->